Davidcparrar/datawarehouse-redshift/README.md

 With this implementation it is possible to answer simple questions like

-* who are the most loyal users?
+* Who are the most loyal users?

 ```sql
 SELECT sp.user_id, u.first_name, u.last_name, COUNT(sp.user_id)